GDBobby/MapleAssistant/readme.txt

 Attack1 percent1 lines1 mobcount1
 speed[0][0], ....speed[0][4]...spamming speed = speed[0][5] if present
-	this is looped until endof or combo is reading combo
+	this is looped until endof or combo is read combo
 	loops reading a skill names until endof or combo is read endof breaks all reading loops, ending the class reading